 If either of these situations apply to you, stop here, use the links I provided and follow the instructions in starting the process to citizenship.
 This is the easiest, fastest and most pain-free method to living and working in Greece and the entire European Union without restriction.

 Should the previous section on ways around through Greek or EU citizenship not apply to you, your only legal path to Greece is through a permit.
 How do you get a permit for Greece?

-There are dozens of permits, though a revision to the Immigration Code announced on October 15 will reduce the number to only 19, after it’s been officially published and passed into law.
+There are dozens of permits, though a revision to the Immigration Code announced on October 15, 2013 will reduce the number to only 19, after it’s been officially published and passed into law in 2014.
 I cover the most common ones since the majority of us are not Olympic athletes, politicians, diplomats or famous.

 All permits require that you have the appropriate visa to enter Greece, then apply for the permit in Greece within 30 days of arrival.
 Failure to apply for the proper permit before your visa expires will require a lawyer, bribes, connections or that you exit and re-enter Greece again.
 See, “Overstaying a visa in Greece.”

 All of these permits apply to non-EU citizens of no Greek origin (descent).
 Why?
 Because if you are of Greek origin, you have the option to apply for Greek citizenship as explained above — it is a privilege to which you are entitled whether you want it or not.